-AMMANN APARTMENTS

-W. 1516 Riverside Avenue

-Four-room apartment with glass-enclosed balcony.
+AMMANN APARTMENTS W. 1516 Riverside Avenue Four-room apartment with glass-enclosed balcony.
 Located near library; outside rooms; papered walls; enameled woodwork; Elecure-Keid refrigerators; laundry room and locker space in basement. \$55.

-The Ammann family owned and operated the Ammann Apartments for 27 years from 1904 to 1931, renting apartments to hundreds of people over the ensuing decades.
+The Ammann family owned and operated the Ammann Apartments for 27 years from 1904 to 1931, renting apartments to hundreds of people over the years.

-In February 1931, J. W. Burgan, vice president of F. S. Burgan & Son, purchased the Ammann Apartments for \$30,000.
+In February 1931, J. W. Burgan, vice president of F. S. Burgan & Son, purchased the Ammann Apartments for 330,000.
 At the time of the real estate transaction, the Ammann Apartment building was said to have nine apartment units instead of the original eight apartment units.
-The building boasted hot water heat, a full basement, and a yearly income of \$4,900 from apartment rentals.8
+The building boasted hot water heat, a full basement, and a yearly income of 4,900 from apartment rentals.

-6 Spokesman-Review, March 1904
+&lt;sup>6 Spokesman-Review, March 1904

-7 Spokane Daily Chronicle, November 1905
+&lt;sup>7 Spokane Daily Chronicle, November 1905

-8 Spokesman-Review, March 1931
+&lt;sup>8 Spokesman-Review, March 1931